-For the last 34 years, Creative Compassion, Inc. has striven to meet the housing needs of our local, rural community in the Upper Cumberland.
+Since 1989, Creative Compassion, Inc. has risen to meet the housing needs of our local, rural community in the Upper Cumberland.
 All of our programs are meant to create & preserve housing opportunities in our community.

 Initiatives we have created, continued, and taken part in: